 With over 45 years teaching in the education system and 43 years as a hunter education instructor (both youth and adult) John has a demonstrated his intense and continued commitment to the education of new hunters and shooters as well his other activities in the shooting and hunting sports.
 His past work to create curriculum and educational materials also helps to further the hunter education cause in terms of course content and delivery.
 John brings with him his many years of experience and expertise to help others in the understanding of the teaching skills required to pass on the important hunter education information to students and help other instructors improve their skills.

-Carly Deacon is the Program Manager at the Manitoba Wildlife Federation where she has executed hunting and angling recruitment programs and managed the Manitoba Hunter Education Program for the last 8 years.
+Carly Deacon is the Managing Director at the Manitoba Wildlife Federation where she has executed hunting and angling recruitment programs and managed the Manitoba Hunter Education Program for the last 12 years.

 Carly’s passion for the outdoors began with her obtaining a Bachelor of Science degree with the University of Manitoba, majoring in Wildlife Biology.
-Her previous employment has provided her with experience in avian research, conservation and with non-profit conservation groups actively involved in outdoor education, hunter education, hunter recruitment, and advocacy.
+Since graduation she has worked a variety of jobs in avian research, conservation and for non-profit conservation groups actively involved in outdoor education, hunter education, hunter recruitment and advocacy.
 Initiating new hunter recruitment programs and passing along her passion and knowledge through mentorship programs has been one of her favorite experiences.
 Carly is an avid hunter for waterfowl and bow hunter for big game, but enjoys all outdoor adventures including fishing, trapping, and camping.

 Having worked in several outdoors oriented careers Jim has always been drawn to the north.
 He feels privileged to be working as the Hunter Education Coordinator in a place a unique as the Yukon.
 As a passionate hunter and outdoors enthusiast the recreation and learning opportunities offered by the Yukon seem limitless and Jim is doing his best at trying to experience as many as possible.